 - IP-XACT is an Accellera standard for packaging, integrating, and reusing IP

-- IP-XACT is often implemented as a GUI front-end for designers and verification teams to generate small designs or integrating IP
+- IP-XACT is often implemented as a GUI front-end for design and verification teams to generate small designs or integrate IP

 - Companies perform IP block connectivity based on IP-XACT

-- IP-XACT supports third party IP exchange / documentation format from ARM, Synopsys, Cadence and other suppliers
+- IP-XACT supports third-party IP exchange / documentation formats from ARM, Synopsys, Cadence and other suppliers

 IP-XACT Limitations for Register RTL Generation

-- Large advanced chips cannot use GUI-type solutions like IP-XACT to complete RTL implementation
+- Large, advanced designs cannot use GUI-type solutions like IP-XACT to complete RTL implementation

 - IP-XACT requires setup scripts to implement RTL generation of registers

-- Large complex designs require features like templates, wide register support, back door paths, etc. which are not in the IP-XACT Standard
+- Large complex designs require features like templates, wide register support, back door paths, etc. that are not in the IP-XACT standard

 - IP IP-XACT contains netlist and port addresses, but no behavioral / design intent data